mchauhan3/pypoller/README.md

 - **Polling**: The library allows you to define a polling interval, specifying how frequently the resource should be checked for updates.

 - **Notifications**: When a change is detected in the service, the library supports customizable notification mechanisms.
-Currently messaging via Twilio is implemented.

 - **Configurability**: The library is highly configurable and extensible.
 Adding support for any notification mechanism or resource should be seamless.

 Currently implemented resource checkers: